roundrop/facebook4j/readme.md

 ## System Requirements
 Java 1.5 or later

+## How To Install
+Download jar file from [here](http://facebook4j.org/download/facebook4j-core-0.1.0.jar).
+Maven Integration is preparing...

 ## How To Use
 1. Add facebook4j-core-x.x.x.jar to your application classpath.
 2. Create facebook4j.properties in the classpath.